Read This First

 Prompt 3: How can we minimize our own risk of cognitive disfunction?

-At this stage, the gain is not memorizing the conclusion but learning to think with Some individuals who start out life with high.
+Treat Some individuals who start out life with high as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The practical test is whether the reader could use the distinction to catch a real mistake in reasoning, not merely name a concept.

 Engage in regular physical activity such as walking, swimming, or aerobics.
 Physical exercise not only improves cardiovascular health but also boosts brain function by enhancing blood flow and promoting the growth of neural connections.